swaraj961/GeoPromoWhatsapp-bot/readme.md

 # Whatsapp bot
-Integrated Whatsapp bot which triggers new offer from backend and sent it to the registered mobile no
+Integrated Whatsapp bot which triggers new offer from backend and sent it to the registered mobile no via whatsapp

 # heroku url